 (b) where Capital is integral to the trade - for example where deposits are regarded as integral to the trades of banking, insurance and some classes of financial services companies.

-15. R&D Credit relief
+15. R&D Credit relief:

-Please see TDM Part 29 for further information in relation to relief available for R&D.
+Please see Tax and Duty Manual folder Part 29 for further information in relation to relief available for R&D.